 Start installing raspberry PI OS operating system.
 I suggest to install Raspberry PI OS Lite to have a light (headless) environment.
 Otherwise, you can also opt for Raspberry PI OS Desktop, then working from its internal terminal.

 Make your OS up to date.
-From terminal:
+From ssh terminal connection, use following command:

 sudo apt update -y && sudo apt upgrade -y